MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-optout-telemetry.md

 To turn data collection off, use the RevoScaleR package function `rxPrivacyControl(FALSE)`.
 To turn it back on, change the setting to `TRUE`.

+## Version Requirements

-To check the server version, open an R IDE, such the R Console (RGui.exe).
-The console app reports server version information for both Microsoft R Open and R Server.
+To verify server version is 9.0.1 or later (or 3.3.2 for R Client), open an R IDE, such the R Console (RGui.exe).
+The console app reports server version information for Microsoft R Open, R Client, and R Server.
+From the console, you can use the `print` command to return verbose version information:

+    > print(Revo.version)

 ## Permission Requirements

+Opting out of telemetry requires administrator rights.
+The instructions below explain how to run RGui.exe as an administrator.

-If you are running R as administrator, the command `rxPrivacyControl(TRUE)` will permanently change the setting to TRUE, and `rxPrivacyControl(FALSE)` will permanently change the setting to FALSE.
+As an administrator, running the command `rxPrivacyControl(TRUE)` will permanently change the setting to TRUE, and `rxPrivacyControl(FALSE)` will permanently change the setting to FALSE.
 There is no user-facing way to change the setting for a single session.

 Without a parameter, running `rxPrivacyControl()` returns the current setting.
 Similarly, if you are not an administrator, `rxPrivacyControl()` returns just the current setting.